 2. U.S. Department of Veteran Affairs

-Like the SBA Office of Veterans Business Development, the Department of Veteran Affairs is a comprehensive resource for veteran entrepreneurs.
+Like the SBA, the Department of Veteran Affairs is a comprehensive resource for veteran entrepreneurs.
 To help streamline the financing process, the department has created the Veteran Entrepreneur Portal (VEP), which can help you quickly identify financing resources for your business and then apply.

 3. International Franchise Association (IFA) – VetFran®